 Why You Are Losing Your Temper

-It’s NORMAL to get mad at your toddler if they refuse to listen to you, break house rules, throws a tantrum out of nowhere, and make you feel like you’re walking through a minefield.
+It’s NORMAL to get mad at your toddler if they refuse to listen to you, break house rules, throw a tantrum out of nowhere, and make you feel like you’re walking through a minefield.
 Seriously, is it even humanly possible not to lose your patience with your children every once in a while?

 As a parent, you’re almost always worried about not being good enough.
 If your toddler acts irresponsibly, you start to think you’ve failed as a parent.
 Then there are times when your toddler unknowingly triggers you and reminds you of things from your childhood.

 If you have unresolved anger toward your parents for some reason and your child triggers those angry feelings, it’ll bring back all those unpleasant memories.
-Those feelings from your childhood will affect your mood well after so many years.
+Those feelings from childhood will affect your mood well after many years.